Tritium $\beta$-decay in pionless effective field theory: up to next-to-leading order

 This result for the perturbative expansion of the Z-factor is based on a matching of the parameters in the EFT to the effective range expansion (ERE).
-At NLO the parameters can also be chosen to fix the pole position and residue of the triplet two-body propagator to the deuteron values.
-This parameterization is known as the Z-parameterization and is advantageous because it reproduces the correct residue about the deuteron pole at NLO, instead of being approached perturbatively order by-order as in ERE parameterization \cite{Griesshammer_3body,Kong2,Philips_N_N,Vanasse,Vanasse:2015fph}.
+At NLO, the parameters can also be chosen to fix the pole position and wave function renormalization constant of the triplet two-body propagator to the deuteron values.
+This parameterization is known as the Z-parameterization and is advantageous because it reproduces the correct residue about the deuteron pole at NLO, instead of being approached perturbatively order by-order as in ERE-parameterization \cite{Griesshammer_3body,Kong2,Vanasse,Vanasse:2015fph,Phillips:1999hh}: